 When applying on the UCAS website please ensure the work experience section clearly states the place of work, the dates worked there, whether full or part time and a brief summary of responsibilities/duties.
-As three years of paid work experience is a requirement of the course then filling in this section correctly is vital.
+As two years of paid work experience is a requirement of the course then filling in this section correctly is vital.
 This work does not have to be in a school or educational environment.

 If you would like to discuss the course requirements further or you would like to visit the school, please do not hesitate to contact us on firstname.lastname@example.org.

 UCAS Code: 296R (Please search this code when applying through UCAS)